swelborn/tomopyui/docs/install.md

 to see if your computer can recognize the nvcc command.

-## Installing tomopyui
+## Installing TomoPyUI

-First, navigate to where you want to install tomopyui:
+First, navigate to where you want to install TomoPyUI:

 ```
 cd your-install-directory-name